Picovoice/picovoice/README.md

 ### Unity Demos

+> Unity SDKs will no longer be maintained after **December 15, 2025**.
+If you plan to use the Picovoice Unity SDK for commercial purposes, please [contact us](https://picovoice.ai/contact/).

 To run the Picovoice Unity demo, import the latest [Picovoice Unity package](sdk/unity) into your project, open the PicovoiceDemo scene and hit play.
 To run on other platforms or in the player, go to _File > Build Settings_, choose your platform and hit the `Build and Run` button.

 To browse the demo source go to [demo/unity](demo/unity).